mdolab/openconcept/doc/index.rst

 ..
 Remember to change in the readme too!

-This toolkit requires the use of `OpenMDAO <https://openmdao.org>`__ 3.10.0 or later due to backward-incompatible changes.
-OpenMDAO requires a recent NumPy and SciPy.
-Python 3.8, 3.9, or 3.10 are recommended since they are the versions with which the code is tested, but newer Python versions will likely work as well.
+OpenConcept is tested regularly on builds with the oldest and latest supported package versions.
+The package versions in the oldest and latest builds are the following:

-.. list-table:: Latest tested dependencies
+.. list-table:: Oldest and latest tested dependencies
    :header-rows: 1

    * - Package
+     - Oldest
-     - Version
+     - Latest
    * - Python
+     - 3.8
-     - 3.10.4
+     - 3.11
    * - OpenMDAO
+     - 3.10
-     - 3.16.0
+     - latest
    * - NumPy
+     - 1.14
-     - 1.22.4
+     - latest
    * - SciPy
+     - 1.0.0
-     - 1.7.3
+     - latest
    * - OpenAeroStruct
+     - latest
-     - 2.5.1
+     - latest

 ---------------
 Please Cite Us!